-Course: ENGL 100 & AENG 100-or place into ENGL 101; Credit Hours: 4 & 2; COMPASS/ACT Minimum Scores: 75/19 Course: MATH 100 & ACAM 100-or place into MATH 120; Credit Hours: 3 & 1: COMPASS/ACT Min.
+Credit Hours: 4 & 1: COMPASS/ACT Min.
 Scores: 61 (pre-algebra)/19

 Associate of Arts in Elementary Education Degree Requirements

 The following are the course requirements for completion of an Associate of Arts in Elementary Education degree.
 Students should see an advisor to customize their educational plans.